 - (1) The common open space shall be conveyed in the following ways as approved by the Planning Board: - (a) To a corporation or trust comprising a homeowners association whose membership includes the owners of all lots or units contained in the development.
-The developer shall include in the deed to owners beneficial rights in said open land, and shall grant a perpetual open space restriction to the Town of Harvard or a non-profit corporation or organization over such land to insure that it be kept in an open state and not be built upon for residential use, or developed for accessory uses such as parking or roadways.
+The developer shall include in the deed to owners beneficial rights in said open land, and shall grant a perpetual open space restriction to the Town of Harvard or a non-profit corporation or organization over such land to ensure that it be kept in an open state and not be built upon for residential use, or developed for accessory uses such as parking or roadways.
 Such restriction shall be in such form and substance as the Planning Board shall prescribe, and may contain such additional restrictions on development and use of the open space as the Planning Board may deem appropriate. - (b) To a non-profit organization, the principal purpose of which is the conservation of open space.
-The developer or non-profit organization shall grant an open space restriction as set forth above. - (c) To the Town for a park or open space use, subject to the approval of the Select Board, for management by the Park and Recreation Commission if a park, otherwise by the Conservation Commission, with a clause insuring that it be maintained as open space.
+The developer or non-profit organization shall grant an open space restriction as set forth above. - (c) To the Town for a park or open space use, subject to the approval of the Select Board, for custody and management by the Park and Recreation Commission if a park, otherwise by the Conservation Commission, with a clause insuring that it shall be maintained as open space.
 [Amended 10-22-2018 STM by Art.
 2] - (2) Multiple conveyance.
-To provide flexibility, and when deemed in the public interest, the Planning Board may approve more than one organization to accept the open space conveyance, particularly when it is appropriate that a major portion of such land be conveyed to the Town or a non-profit conservation organization, and another portion of such land is more appropriately conveyed to an owners association. - M. Passageways.
-Private roadways and common driveways shall be allowed in OSCPRD parcels.
-While roadway surface widths may be narrower than widths associated with a traditional subdivision, the durability of passageway surfaces and subsurfaces must be comparable to those in a conventional subdivision.
-[Amended 4-2-2005 ATM by Art.
-34]
+To provide flexibility, and when deemed in the public interest, the Planning Board may approve more than one organization to accept the open space conveyance, particularly when it is appropriate that a major portion of such land be conveyed to the Town or a non-profit conservation organization, and another portion of such land is more appropriately conveyed to an owners' association. - M. Passageways.
+Private roadways and common driveways shall be allowed in OSC-PRD parcels.
+While roadway surface widths may be narrower than widths associated with a conventional traditional subdivision, the durability of passageway surfaces and subsurfaces must be comparable to those in a conventional subdivision.
+All driveways must conform to the requirements of § 125-31 of the Bylaw.
+(Amended 4-2-2005 ATM by Art.
+34) - (1) Criteria for passageways.
+The following criteria shall guide the development of these passageways: - (a) Paved Cleared widths for traveled ways (excluding on-street parking spaces and passing turnouts) shall not be more than 22 20 feet or less than 12 feet for one-way traffic.
+A cleared height of not less than 16 feet above the entire passageway shall be established and maintained.